 Eveline Kolijn is a printmaker and installation artist living and working in Calgary.
 Growing up in the Caribbean, she has experienced both the beauty and demise of coral reefs.
 Eveline received a MA in cultural anthropology from Leiden University in the Netherlands in 1986 and a BFA from the Alberta College of Art+ Design in 2008 including the Governor General’s Award for academic achievement.

 Eveline strongly believes that the arts enrich society, and wants to share her experience and passion in learning environments and community involvement.
 She has served on the board of Alberta Printmaker’s Society and is also an artist-mentor and founding board member of the THIS IS MY CITY Art Society.
 She has been a member of the Calgary Public Art board from 2013-2016.
-She is currently an instructor at the Alberta College of Art + Design School of Continuing education.
-In 2018, she was accepted as a Fellow of the Energy Futures Lab.
+She is an instructor at the Alberta College of Art + Design School of Continuing education.